DK-Nguyen/pytorch-sepconv/README.md

     --test_dir TEST_DIR         path to directory that contains input images --output_dir                path to the output directory
-    --weight_path WEIGHT_PATH   path to directory that contains the pretrained-weight --mode MODE                 choose between 'multiple' to deploy on multiple images (default), or 'one' to deploy on just 1 pair of images
+    --weight_path WEIGHT_PATH   path to directory that contains the pretrained-weight --log_path LOG_PATH         path to the log file that contains information for deploying dslf (time, number of images...)
+    --mode MODE                 choose between 'multiple' to deploy on multiple images (default), or 'one' to deploy on just 1 pair of images
     --distance DISTANCE         the distance between 2 images in an input pair.
 If distance is 4, then interpolate between image '0001.png' and '0005.png'
     --image_extension           the extension of the images in the input folder (default: '.png')